orkeilius/tcd-portfolio/README.md

 where user can be `professor`,`student`,`professor-author`,`student-author` and `invalid` (don't exist in the db)

 this can be change in `cypress\support\commands.js` and `cypress\e2e\test-login.cy.js`

+> note : database test can't easely break to do `429 (Too Many Requests)`, to avoid that just wait between running test in test database folder

 ## other information